 As discussed in Volume 2, Chapter 5, increased pollutants associated with construction and operational activities associated with this alternative would be less than significant.
-Air emissions associated with both construction and operational components of Alternative 1 would be well below the significance criteria of 250 tons per year (TPY) for all air pollutants except carbon monoxide (CO).
+Air emissions associated with both construction and operational components of Alternative 1 would be well below the significance criteria of 250 TPY for all air pollutants except CO.
 However, a further CO dispersion modeling analysis described in Volume 6 shows that no exceedances of CO would occur from roadway traffic under the proposed action.
 The predicted SO2 emissions would be below the 100 TPY de minimis level.
 Therefore, all project specific air quality impacts are considered less than significant for all areas for this action.

-Although increased emissions would be less than significant, construction and operational activities would result in pollutant emissions, which could result in health impacts to some individuals on Guam.
-Air pollution can harm individuals when it accumulates in the air in high enough concentrations.
-People exposed to high enough levels of certain air pollutants may experience:
+Although increased emissions would be less than significant, construction and operational activities would result in a measured increase in pollutant emissions, which could result in health impacts to some individuals on Guam.